czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 - Consult [further resources](ref:resources) may help you troubleshoot some common issues
 - If you are stuck and require technical help on behalf of your users, then you can contact 2i2c through their support desk
 - Make a plan for your support process to set yourself up for success as a Hub Champion
-- Formulate a plan to support their community

 :::